 The DREAMS (Determined, Resilient, Empowered, AIDS-free, Mentored and Safe) partnership is an ambitious public-private partnership aimed at reducing rates of HIV among adolescent girls and young women (AGYW) in the highest HIV burden countries.
 DREAMS was announced on World AIDS Day 2014, and in 2015 USAID began activities in ten countries in sub-Saharan Africa: Eswatini, Kenya, Lesotho, Malawi, Mozambique, South Africa, Tanzania, Uganda, Zambia and Zimbabwe.
 These countries accounted for nearly half of all the new HIV infections that occurred among AGYW globally.
 In 2017, DREAMS expanded to five new countries: Botswana, Côte d’Ivoire, Haiti, Rwanda, and Namibia.
 In 2020, South Sudan also began to implement a targeted package of DREAMS services including Violence Prevention and Economic Strengthening.

-Adolescent girls and young women account for 74 percent of new HIV infections among all adolescents in sub-Saharan Africa and nearly 1,000 AGYW are infected with HIV every day.
+Every week, 4,000 adolescent girls and young women (aged 15–24 years) became infected with HIV globally in 2022 and 3,100 of these infections occurred in sub-Saharan Africa.
 Social isolation, poverty, discriminatory cultural norms, orphanhood, gender-based violence, and inadequate schooling all contribute to their HIV vulnerability and a life not lived to its full potential.
 The DREAMS partnership recognizes the need to address the individual health needs of AGYW as well as other critical socio-behavioral determinants, in support of meeting the Sustainable Development Goal of ending AIDS by 2030.
 The DREAMS core package aims to:

 - Empower adolescent girls and young women and reduce HIV risk through youth-friendly reproductive health care and social asset building;